graze/signal-counter/README.md

 ###Network Resilience###

-The application will continue recording hits to file, even without a network connection (unitl there's no space left on the Pi's filesystem at least!).
+The application will continue recording hits to file, even without a network connection.
 A thread periodically check's for a CSV that has yet to be submitted and attempts to POST it.

 ##Dependencies##
 signalCounter requires the wiringPi library and libcurl